A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 I don’t think I’ve been to any French meal where a cheese course isn’t served, and this is no exception.
 Notice the cheese comes before the dessert.

+And the cheese platters here aren’t accompanied by grapes, nuts, crackers, or anything else.
 The cheeses are served on a plate with some fresh bread and a green vinaigrette salad.

 Fifth Course – Le Dessert – Bûche de Noël

-For those of you with a sweet tooth fear not there is something for you too.
+For those of you with a sweet tooth, fear not, there is something for you, too.
 The traditional Christmas dessert here in France is bûche de Noël.

 Not dissimilar to a chocolate log or yuletide log, it’s traditionally made with Génoise cake and chocolate butter icing.